Snakebite victims flood hospitals as cost of anti-venom drug soars

 “This price will keep growing dependent on Naira fluctuations,” he told NAN.

-He, however, said that efforts toward local production of ASV had reached an advance stage.
+He, however, said that efforts toward local production of ASV had reached an advanced stage.

 “The Federal Government is encouraging self-sufficiency to save herders and farmers who are at highest risk,” he said.

-He acknowledged receipt of rising cases of snakebites at the treatment centres due to increase in heat, but expressed satisfaction that all the treatment centres were functioning.
+He acknowledged receipt of rising cases of snakebites at the treatment centres due to an increase in the heat but expressed satisfaction that all the treatment centres were functioning.

 “The cases have continued to rise because snakes are invading human habitats due to excessive heat.

-“A major good news is that the number of deaths have decreased substantially when the ASV are available.
+“A major good news is that the number of deaths has decreased substantially when the ASV are available.
 But deaths do occur when snakebite victims report late or arrived when ASV is not available,” he said.
-(NAN)